-All operatives, supervisors and other persons on site (including archaeological teams) must stay outside of the danger zone of excavators when they are operating (see example diagram in Appendix D).
+All operatives, supervisors and other persons on site (including archaeological teams & ecology teams) must stay outside of the danger zone of excavators when they are operating (see example diagram in Appendix C).
 Arrangements should be that a person is not allowed to encroach inside the RED zone area until the machine has been hydraulically isolated.
 Everyone is expected to follow these arrangements, or alternatives with similar controls.
+These arrangements must be documented in a safe system of work